DanTaylor28/Hangman-pp3/README.md

 All of the above will print a statement to the terminal describing the error and asking the user to try again.
 * * *

+# Libraries Used

+- Colorama
+- I downloaded this library as it was important to me to provide the user with an attention seeking layout in the terminal.
+I believe it really has a postive impact on the game experience and makes it look substantially more appealing than if it was in simple black and white.
+- random
+- The only other import I used was the built in random method, so the computer can generate a word from the list.

 # Future Features To Implement

 ## Pass & Play

-- The ability for two people to play at the same time is a feature i would like to implement.
+- I would like to implement the ability for two people to play at the same time.
 By allowing one player to enter a word of their choice at the start of the game, they could then take turns playing and could score 1 point per round for example.

 ## Choose Difficulty Level

-- I would like to add a large choice of words for the player to guess.
+- I would like to add a larger choice of words for the player to guess.
 This could then allow me to break down the words into easy, medium and hard difficulties giving the player a greater range of words to choose from.

 ## Multiple Word Guesses

-- The ability to add multiple word guesses would be a fun feature to implement.
-I don't think it would be too big of a challenge to add, but i unfortunatelyly did not have time just now.
+- The ability to add multiple word guesses is another feature I would like to implement.
+I don't think it would be too big of a challenge to add, but I unfortunately did not have time just now.
 * * *

 # Testing